 This is an experience that most tourists miss and is highly recommended, even if just for a couple of nights before moving on to a resort.
 Staying on a local island is also a much more cost-effective way to visit the Maldives so could also be a great experience for anyone looking to visit the Maldives on a budget.

-Toni wrote an article on combining luxury and culture in the Maldives which you may find useful.
+We've written an article on combining luxury and culture in the Maldives which you may find useful.

 Guraidhoo Palm Inn